KBR, Inc.: Sustainable technology & decarbonization

+Government Contracts

+KBR provides various support services to government agencies.
+This has included engineering services, base operating support, human performance optimization (HPO) services, logistics and life support services, and cybersecurity services.

 Kosovo

 In 1996, Brown & Root was awarded a contract to support U.S. and North Atlantic Treaty Organization (NATO) troops as part of the SFOR operation in the Balkan region.
 This contract was extended to also include KFOR operations in Kosovo starting in 1999.
 Camp Bondsteel in Ferizaj, Kosovo, was constructed by the 94th Engineer Construction Battalion together with the private Kellogg Brown & Root (KBR) under the direction of the Army Corps of Engineers.

 Afghanistan

-KBR was awarded a $100 million contract in 2002 to build a new U.S. embassy in Kabul, Afghanistan, from the U.S. State Department.
-KBR has also been awarded 15 Logistics Civil Augmentation Program (LOGCAP) task orders worth more than $216 million for work under Operation Enduring Freedom, the military name for operations in Afghanistan.
-These include establishing base camps at Kandahar and Bagram Air Base and training foreign troops from the Republic of Georgia.
+The U.S. State Department awarded KBR a $100 million contract in 2002 to build a new U.S. embassy in Kabul, Afghanistan.
+KBR was also awarded 15 Logistics Civil Augmentation Program (LOGCAP) task orders worth more than $216 million for work under Operation Enduring Freedom, the military name for operations in Afghanistan.
+These included establishing base camps at Kandahar and Bagram Air Base and training foreign troops from the Republic of Georgia.